huiyuyie/recipe_calories/README.md

 # An Analysis of Recipe Preparation Time and Calorie Content
-_A Data Science Project using food.com Recipes_
+_A Data Science Project using food.com Recipes_ by Huiyu Yie, Song Su __
-__

 ---